shengwu/django-projectbuilder/README.md

-If you're on a Mac (only been tested with OSX 10.7 Lion so far) and are missing some dependencies like `pip`, `django`, `virtualenv`, or `virtualenvwrapper` then `cd` into django-projectbuilder repo and run
+If you're on a Mac (only been tested with OSX 10.7 Lion so far) and are missing some dependencies like `pip`, `django`, `virtualenv`, or `virtualenvwrapper` then `cd` into the django-projectbuilder repo and run

     bash install_dependencies.sh